MSR Pro Bivy Review

 The MSR Pro has the smallest packed size of all re-usable bivys tested.
 Bivies with a smaller packed footprint will only last for a few uses as they aren't designed for extended, everyday use.
-Despite weighing slightly more than the SOL Escape the MSR was able to pack down into a smaller container, and we even found we could still pack it even tighter.
+Despite weighing slightly more than other emergency bivies the MSR was able to pack down into a small container, and we found we could still pack it even tighter.

 Is this ultralight bivy worth the price tag?
 Maybe.
 With such strong competition at reasonable prices, shelling out those two crisp Franklins would be difficult.
 As with most niche products, this ultralight product has great value if it fits your needs specifically.
 Otherwise, your money is likely spent elsewhere.

 The MSR Pro Bivy is a fantastic product.
 It is extremely lightweight and the most packable bivy we have tested.
 It is a bit on the pricy side, but in our experience, these highly technical pieces are worth the investment.
-While there are other options for those on a budget, the MSR Pro fills a gap between basic emergency bivys such as the SOL Escape and heavier-duty bivys such as the OR Helium.
+While there are other options for those on a budget, the MSR Pro fills a gap between basic emergency bivys and heavier-duty bivies.